From RAG to Agentic RAG for Faithful Islamic Question Answering: Results

 \subsection{Baseline Results}

-Table~\ref{tab:leaderboard} reports accuracy (\%Correct) on \dataset across a diverse set of Arabic-centric and multilingual instruction-tuned LLMs in their base (non-retrieval) configurations.
-We observe substantial variance in performance, indicating that general-purpose instruction tuning alone is insufficient for this knowledge-intensive religious domain under strict answer checking.
-The strongest overall performance in this setting is achieved by Fanar-2-27B (48.05 average; 48.20 Arabic / 47.90 English), followed by ALLaM-7B (37.75 average) and Fanar-1-9B (35.40 average).
+Table~\ref{tab:leaderboard} reports accuracy (\%Correct) on \dataset across a diverse set of Arabic-centric and multilingual instruction-tuned LLMs in their base, non-retrieval configurations.
+We observe substantial variation in performance, suggesting that general-purpose instruction tuning alone is not sufficient for this knowledge-intensive religious domain under strict answer matching.
+Fanar-2-27B achieves the strongest overall performance, with an average score of 48.05, including 48.20 in Arabic and 47.90 in English.
+It is followed by ALLaM-7B with 37.75 and Fanar-1-9B with 35.40.
+These results indicate a clear performance gap between the top-ranked model and the rest, and they further suggest that strong general instruction-following ability does not directly translate into robust performance on fine-grained, domain-specific Islamic question answering.

-A second pattern is that many generalist multilingual baselines remain below 30\% average accuracy despite being competent in broad instruction-following (e.g., EuroLLM-9B at 25.70, Llama-3.1-8B at 19.40, and Mistral-7B-v0.2 at 18.95).
-This highlights that \dataset is not evaluating conversational fluency; it rewards precise, text-grounded religious knowledge and penalizes confident but unsupported generations under the strict \texttt{Correct}/\texttt{Incorrect}/\texttt{Not\_Attempted} protocol.
+A second pattern is that many general multilingual baselines remain below 30\% average accuracy, despite their strong performance on broad instruction-following tasks.
+Examples include EuroLLM-9B at 25.70, Llama-3.1-8B at 19.40, and Mistral-7B-v0.2 at 18.95.
+This suggests that \dataset does not primarily reward conversational fluency or generic instruction-following ability.
+Instead, success on the benchmark requires precise and text-grounded religious knowledge, while the strict \texttt{correct}, \texttt{incorrect}, and \texttt{not attempted} evaluation setting penalizes answers that are fluent but unsupported.